In Celebration of New Life

 “Praise be to the God and Father of our Lord Jesus Christ!
 In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead” 1 Peter 1:3

 May is a month to celebrate new life.
 In fact, the name of this month comes from “Maia”, the Greek goddess of spring.
 A popular English saying proclaims, “April showers bring May flowers.”
 New life springs forth all around us bringing joy to our senses.
-But new life is not limited to the weather and foliage.
-During this month, people will move into our area and people will move out of it.
-Some individuals will enter the work force and others will retire.
-People will enter this world and others will leave it.
-Couples will get married.
-Students will graduate.
-While you may not personally experience any of these scenarios this month, you will likely experience some kind of change.
+Just as day follows night, spring follows winter.
 New life is as inevitable and predictable as the sun rising and setting each day to promote life.
+I enjoy being outside, hiking in the mountains and boating on the lakes and rivers, but my celebration of life is always better when shared with other people.

-This month is a time for us to celebrate new life in the church as well.
-We continue in the Easter season for the first two weeks.
-We celebrate the new life and living hope we have in our risen Savior, Je-sus.
-Beginning May 20, Pentecost, we celebrate the new life we have in the Holy Spirit as He fills His church with power to share our living hope.
-As we reach out in Christian love, our words and actions bring the joy of new life to others and ourselves.
+This month is a time for us to celebrate the new life we have in Jesus.
+The waters of our baptism have given us new birth into a living hope.
+We can celebrate life because we have peace with God.
+Of course, our celebration is always better when shared with other believers.
+This month, we continue in the Easter season for the first two weeks.
+We celebrate the new life and living hope we have in our risen Savior, Jesus.
+Beginning May 23, Pentecost, we celebrate the new life we have in the Holy Spirit as He fills His Church with power to share our living hope.
+As we reach out in Christian love and joy, our words and actions communicate the joy of new life to others and ourselves.